What are 4 parts of a patent application?

 Patents allow inventors of new machines, processes, designs and material compositions to protect their intellectual property (IP) with a patent.
-The summary of the disclosure is included to allow the public to quickly and easily get an idea of the nature and type of the invention disclosed in the patent application.
+A summary of the disclosure is included to allow the public to quickly and easily understand the nature and type of invention disclosed in the patent application.
 You should compare all related patent applications by including them in the cross-reference section of your patent application.
 As an Orange County patent attorney, I work in Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.
+It is important to ensure that you and any co-inventors are not required to assign your patent rights to an employer or partner.

-Always take a moment and ensure that you and any of your co-inventors are not required to assign your patent rights to an employer or partner.
-If the patent examiner rejects and cancels a claim about an invention, the remaining applications should not be renumbered, but should retain their original numbering.
-If you choose a title for your invention that doesn't accurately describe it, the patent examiner may ask you to change the title.
-The claims part of a patent application defines the scope of what the patent holder can prevent others from doing with their invention.
+If a claim about an invention is rejected and cancelled by the patent examiner, the remaining applications should not be renumbered but should retain their original numbering.
+If you choose a title for your invention that does not accurately describe it, the patent examiner may ask you to change it.
+The claims part of a patent application defines what the patent holder can prevent others from doing with their invention.

 Leave a Comment